mkishi1221/mkishi1221.github.io/_pages/toolkits.md

 image: '/images/road.jpg'
 ---

 This page brings together a set of practical templates and guides I've used to support product management and development work.
-They're intended to make things a bit easier, whether you're outlining a roadmap, writing a spec, or reviewing a release.
+They're intended to make things a bit easier, whether you're outlining a roadmap, writing a spec, or reviewing a new product release.

-All toolkits are in Markdown format, so you can copy them directly into Notion, documentation tools, or Pull Request descriptions without needing to adjust formatting.

 # PM Toolkits